 Company DOES NOT require to make any recording in this stage.
 A company prepares a purchase order when they agree on purchasing price and quantity with the supplier.
 It acts as evidence to confirm the sale and purchase.

 - Goods Receive Note

 Company DOES require to record Asset and Liability after receiving goods.
 As the risk and reward already transfer, we need to record assets (inventory, fixed asset, or expense) depend on the nature of purchasing items.
 Moreover, we have to record accrue liability even the invoice is not yet received.

-Company DOES require to correct accrued liability if there is any variance between actual balance and accrue liability.
+Company DOES require to correct accrued liability if there is any variance between actual and accrue balance.
 Accrue liability will be reverse to accounts payable with the correct amount.